greg-hutchinson/agile/introduction/PITCHME.md

 ## Goals
 ### At the end of this training you will:
 @snap[midpoint span-90 text-09]
-- have an understanding of Agile thinking and why it works
+- Have an understanding of Agile thinking and why it works
-- have a basic understanding of Scrum and its roles, artifacts and ceremonies
+- Have a basic understanding of Scrum and its roles, artifacts and ceremonies
-- have an idea of what next week might look like
 @snapend

 ---